-It’s been almost five years since planting my financial independence flag and I want to share with you some thoughts on how life has been since.
+It’s been six years since planting my financial independence flag and I want to share with you some thoughts on how life has been since.
 Before neutering my day job income, I feared whether I was doing the right thing financially.
 What I realized is that the fear of running out of money in early retirement is completely overblown because we are adaptable and resourceful.

 Nobody here is too proud to work a minimum wage job if disaster strikes.
 Nobody here is too selfish not to help out a family member or friend in need.
 Nobody here is too lazy not to hustle.
 You will find ways to make things work.
 Do not worry.

 Here are three main points I want to share after achieving FIRE.